 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 7.2 Accountability and transparency are integral to a positive complaint handling culture.
-Landlords must report back on wider learning and improvements from complaints in their annual report and more frequently to their residents, staff and scrutiny panels. yes We report it in our customer annual report , to our resident performance panel and in our customer newsletter .
+Landlords must report back on wider learning and improvements from complaints in their annual report and more frequently to their residents, staff and scrutiny panels. yes Reported in customer annual report, resident engagement panel and customer newsletter